eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/02-build-and-deploy-a-sample-aws-cloud-development-kit-stack-to-aws.md

 👍 Similar to `git diff`, this will give you a preview of you what you'll be deploying.

-👍 Sidenote: if you haven't used `aws` before (like me!), you will get this error message: `Unable to resolve AWS account to use.
+👍 Side note: if you haven't used `aws` before (like me!), you will get this error message: `Unable to resolve AWS account to use.
 It must be either configured when you define your CDK or through the environment`.

 Don't panic, Tomasz created a video to help you set up, and I've added notes on that in the [00-Intro and Welcome](00-intro-and-welcome.md) section of the notes.